-The decision-making process is part of the plan development process, and must follow the analytical rigour established by ss32 and 32AA evaluation reports (which require a robust analysis in preparing Plans) comparing alternative methods for achieving the same objectives and policies.
-There is no single recipe to achieving s32 compliance in a cost and time-effective manner.
+The decision-making process is part of the plan development process, and must follow the analytical rigour established by section 32 and 32AA evaluation reports (which require a robust analysis of proposed provisions when preparing plans) comparing alternative methods for achieving the same objectives and policies.
+There is no single recipe to achieving a robust evaluation of plan provisions in accordance with section 32 in a cost and time-effective manner.
 However, there are some good practice techniques:

-The requirements of ss32 and 32AA must be fully integrated with the process of making decisions on submissions - this requires careful and considered planning, particularly as to how to record the process
+- The requirements of section 32 and 32AA must be fully integrated with the process of making decisions on submissions - this requires careful and considered planning, particularly as to how to record the process.

 - Preparation is essential as well as having decision-makers read all relevant material, briefing sessions before hearings are another good method for defining and analysing issues.

 - A clear analysis of issues and options should be available to assist a focused and rigorous debate, particularly with the larger, controversial or more complex issues (a function usually served by reports).

 - Minimise the time between hearings and decision-making.

 - Some documentation of the decision-making process needs to be made, particularly over areas of controversy and/or disagreement with report recommendations.
 This could be achieved as minutes and/or as part of the written decision.

 - Debate should be managed well, under a chair who can impose some rigour on the direction of debate and analysis.